 Note: Visa applicants must qualify on the basis of the applicant’s residence and ties abroad, rather than assurances from U.S. family and friends.
 A letter of invitation or Affidavit of Support is not needed to apply for a nonimmigrant tourist visa.
 If you do choose to bring a letter of invitation or Affidavit of Support to your interview, please remember that it is not one of the factors that we use in determining whether to issue or deny a nonimmigrant tourist visa.

 Step 4.
 Schedule an Interview Appointment

-Step 5.
-Come to an Interview with a Consular officer
+Step 6.
+Interview with a Consular officer

 During your visa interview, a consular officer will determine whether you are qualified to receive a visa, and if so, which visa category is appropriate based on your purpose of travel.
 You will need to establish that you meet the requirements under U.S. law to receive the category of visa for which you are applying.
 Ink-free, digital fingerprint scans will be taken as part of your application process.
 They are usually taken during your interview.